Austinx75/Austinx75/README.md

 - 👋 Hi, I'm Austin
 - 👀 My Personal interests are hiking and mountaineering in the Pacific North West.
 In my spare time, I also enjoy playing / developing video games.
-- 🌱 I’m currently looking for a rewarding career.
+- 🌱 I’m currently looking for a rewarding career in my computer science degree field.
 - 📫 Contact me at austin.l.scott75@outlook.com

 <!---